 National Director, NCSVA

 Morley grew up in small town, Glenwood Springs, in the mountains of Colorado seeking out beach volleyball every chance she got.
 Chasing beach volleyball, she studied Mechanical Engineering at Cal Poly where she competed for Todd Roger's NCAA D1 Beach Volleyball team and continued to start and grow Cal Poly's Beach Volleyball Club team.
-This is where she met Sinjin, Dennis, and Greg and began running tournaments as the Regional Director in 2017.
 Now, Morley has taken charge becoming the National Director for the NCSVA.